-The TAGG is a new on-line transition assessment for secondary-aged youth with disabilities, their families, and professionals.
-TAGG items derive from research identified student behaviors associated with post high school employment and education.
+Welcome to the Transition Assessment and Goal Generator Website!
+Both TAGG-High School (previously TAGG) and TAGG-Alternate are available for use.
+All assessment items are derived from research identified student behaviors associated with post high school success, focused on employment and further education.
 The TAGG provides a norm-based graphic profile, present level of performance statement, lists of strengths and needs, and suggested IEP annual transition goals.
-Numerous studies demonstrated that the TAGG produces valid and reliable results.
-A grant from the U.S. Dept. of Education's National Center for Special Education Research supported TAGG development.

 TAGG DEMO Credit is available to preview the TAGG and to use for professional development or training purposes.
 Click “Obtain the TAGG” in the top banner, complete the Sign-Up form, and click “Yes” to create a Demo account.
 One TAGG DEMO credit will be added to your account.
 DO NOT use this DEMO account to assess students!
 This data will be periodically deleted and you will not have guaranteed access to the student profiles.
 Email TAGG@ou.edu to request that your account be converted to a Paid account when you are ready to purchase TAGG credits to use with students.